Bubble Cup 10 Rules

 Qualification round problems are directly available on Bubble Cup website under “Competitors corner” section.
 The contestants will solve and submit the problems on Bubble Cup website using one of the following programming languages C#, C++ and Pascal.
-Compiler versions of these languages used by Bubble Cup grader are:
+All problem inputs should be read directly from standard input and problem outputs should be written to standard output.
+Compiler versions of the programming languages used by Bubble Cup grader are:

 - C++ - MinGW 4.9.2

 - C# - Visual Studio 2015